reddit-economics/economics-wiki/faq_minwage.md

 Another assumption of the introductory model was a market without frictions - costless job searches.
 In reality, job searches and matching between firms and employees could be quite time consuming and expensive for both parties.
 Paying a wage above the market-clearing wage (an [efficiency wage](https://en.wikipedia.org/wiki/Efficiency_wage)) could lead to less employee turnover and thus lower search costs associated with employee turnover, and therefore firms might rationally offer wages above the otherwise market-clearing wage.
 Additionally, [Shapiro and Stiglitz](https://en.wikipedia.org/wiki/Shapiro%E2%80%93Stiglitz_theory) theorized that efficiency wages could reduce shirking.
 Because firms cannot costlessly monitor all employee behavior, employees frequently have the incentive to shirk rather than produce as much as possible.
 Increasing wages might provide a greater disincentive to shirk than would exist at the standard equilibrium wage - the cost of being discovered and fired is now higher (since a job paying higher wages is more valuable).
 If firms can lower search costs and shirking costs by paying a higher efficiency wage, the prevailing wage will naturally rise beyond the 'perfect competition' equilibrium.
 This new market equilibrium will feature higher wages and unemployment as part of the equilibrium, but the existence of a minimum wage in this case would not necessarily have caused the unemployment - unemployment would have independently existed either way.

+In addition to ideas around monopsony and efficiency wages, economists have also speculated other theoretical reasons that the classic minimum wage story might not hold.
+These include the idea that higher wages could intensify job searches and lead to better employer-employee matching, the idea that at subsistence levels of income the supply for labor may be backward-bending to some extent, and the idea that in multiple-sector models the same results do not carry over from simplified models.

-With all of these caveats, there are many plausible scenarios where the effect of a minimum wage is not as clear cut as the introductory economics-101 model implies.
+With all of these potential caveats, there are many scenarios where the effect of a minimum wage is not as clear cut as the introductory economics-101 model implies.
 Our theoretical assumptions heavily impact the results of our model, and we must turn to the data to resolve the question.

 ###Empirical Studies